j3channel/StreamElementsWidgets/Channel Points/Slash-Bot/README.md

 **Duration** - Length (in seconds) to enable Emote-Only chat for.

-**Response if Continued** - Response to write in chat when the emote-only mode is already enabled and is extended.
+**Response if Extended** - Response to write in chat when the emote-only mode is already enabled and is extended.

 **Response if Started** - Response to write in chat when emote-only mode is started.